Thank you for visiting the Widewater Elementary Counseling Department!

-- School counseling is an essential and intergral part of the overall education process.
+- School counseling is an essential and integral part of the overall education process.

 - All students will have access to a comprehensive, developmental school counseling program run by a Master's level, state certified professional school counselor.

-- The school counseling program, which is concerned with ALL students, has a goal of being colloborative, proactive, and responsive.
+- The school counseling program, which is concerned with ALL students, has a goal of being collaborative, proactive, and responsive.

 - The school counselor will be accountable by using data to drive program development and evaluation.

-School counselors abide by the professional ethical standards of the Virginia/American School Counselor Association.
-School Counselors' relationships with others comply with all laws, policies, and ethical standards pertaining to confidentality.
-Information and records of personal and social counseling with students are kept confidential and seperate from a student's educational records and will not be disclosed to third parties without prior parent consent or as otherwise provided by law.
+School counselors abide by the professional ethical standards of the Virginia and American School Counselor Association.
+School Counselors' relationships with others comply with all laws, policies, and ethical standards pertaining to confidentiality.
+Information and records of personal and social counseling with students are kept confidential and separate from a student's educational records and will not be disclosed to third parties without prior parent consent or as otherwise provided by law.